For each expression type `rtl.def' specifies the number of

 x

-Operands of expressions are accessed using the macros XEXP
+Operands of expressions are accessed using the macros XEXP,

-.
+XINT, XWINT and XSTR.
 Each of these macros takes

 two arguments: an expression-pointer (RTX) and an operand number